Abhinagit24/Abhinagit24.github.io/README.md

 ##### Welcome to my website!
 I am a Data Scientist👩🏻‍💻, an Astronomy Enthusiast🔭 and a Nature lover🍃.
-This webpage highlights some of my projects📚 where I have applied my skills in Python, SQL, and R🛠️💪🏼👩🏻‍💻
+This webpage highlights some of my projects📚 where I have applied my Data Science skills🛠️💪🏼👩🏻‍💻